-As responsible parents we set up a revocable living trust so that in case of our untimely demise, our son would be protected and taken care of.
+As responsible parents, my wife and I set up a revocable living trust.
+In case of our untimely demise, our children will be protected and taken care of.
 Going through public probate court is not only a hassle, but a violation of our financial privacy.

 When I asked my centimillionaire buddy what type of estate planning he does, since his net worth is well over the estate tax exemption amount per person of $11.4M, he said a main strategy he uses is the Grantor Retained Annuity Trust or GRAT.